Harunur Rashid (Lakshmipur politician)

-Harunur Rashid is a politician of Awami League and former Member of Parliament for Laxmipur-2 (Raipur-Lakshmipur Sadar) constituency.
+Harunur Rashid is a politician of the Awami League and a former member of parliament for the Laxmipur-2 (Raipur-Lakshmipur Sadar) constituency.

 Early life

 Rashid was born in Lakshmipur District.

 Career

 Rashid is the Central Youth and Sports Secretary of Awami League.

 Rashid is a former VP of Dhaka College.

-Bangladesh Nationalist Party chairperson Khaleda Zia was elected Member of Parliament from Laxmipur-2 (Raipur-Lakshmipur Sadar) constituency in the 7th Parliamentary Election held on 12 June 1996.
-She later gave up the seat to represent another, Rashid was elected in the by-election by defeating Moudud Ahmed, the candidate of Bangladesh Nationalist Party.
+Bangladesh Nationalist Party chairperson Khaleda Zia was elected member of parliament from the Laxmipur-2 (Raipur-Lakshmipur Sadar) constituency in the 7th parliamentary election held on 12 June 1996.
+She later gave up the seat to represent another.
+Rashid was elected in the resulting by-election by defeating Moudud Ahmed, the candidate of the Bangladesh Nationalist Party.
 He lost the eighth parliamentary elections in 2001 and the ninth parliamentary elections in 2008.